MichalisStratis/Game-in-Cocos2Dx-2021/README.md

 - 👋 Hi, I’m @MichalisStratis
 - 👀 I’m interested in Computer Science and Game Development
-- 🌱 I’m currently learning C++ and Unreal Engine
+- 🌱 I’m currently working and learning more about C++ and Unreal Engine

 <!---
 My name is Michalis Stratis, and I am a post-graduate student of MSc Video Game Development at Birmingham City University expected to graduate in September 2022.
 The subjects